spatie/laravel-health/docs/installation-setup.md

     'keep_history_for_days' => 5,

     /*
      * You can get notified when specific events occur.
 Out of the box you can use 'mail' and 'slack'.
      * For Slack you need to install laravel/slack-notification-channel.
-         *
-         * You can also use your own notification classes, just make sure the class is named after one of
-         * the `Spatie\Backup\Notifications\Notifications` classes.
      */
     'notifications' => [

         'notifications' => [